-Certain of the Company's expenditures are denominated in Namibia dollars (which are equal to the South African rand), US dollars, British pounds, Australian dollars, and Euros.
-The Company's cash, amounts receivable, deposits, and accounts payable and accrued liabilities and unearned revenue include amounts denominated in foreign currencies.
+Certain of the Company's expenditures are denominated in Namibia dollars (which are equal to the South African rand), US dollars, and Euros.
+The Company's cash and short-term deposits, taxes and other receivables, accounts payable and accrued liabilities amounts are denominated in foreign currencies.
 Accordingly, the results of the Company's operations are subject to currency transaction risk and currency translation risk.